-Meat industry in Africa – sector with huge untapped potential and growth opportunities
+Meat industry in Africa is a sector with huge untapped potential and growth opportunities driven by protein demand

 The potential of the meat industry in Africa has not yet been fully exploited despite Africa having some of the highest livestock numbers in the World.